Los Angeles Copyright Infringement Defense Lawyers

 Intellectual property refers to any kind of creative expression that has been put into tangible form.
 Examples of intellectual property include art, music, literature, software code, fashion, architecture, logos, and more.

 Issues involving intellectual property and copyright laws are very complex.
-If you’ve been charged with copyright infringement, contact a Los Angeles white collar crime attorney at Werksman Jackson & Quinn LLP and we can advise you of your rights and the best course of action to take.
+If you’ve been charged with copyright infringement, contact a Los Angeles white collar crime defense attorney at Werksman Jackson & Quinn LLP and we can advise you of your rights and the best course of action to take.
 We can also represent you in criminal proceedings.

 Call (213) 688-0460 to learn more today.